-Although extensions to coursework in the semester are at the discretion of the instructor, students may not turn in coursework for evaluation after the last day of the scheduled final examination period unless they have received permission for a course Extension from the Registrar's Office.
+Although extensions to coursework in the semester are at the discretion of the instructor, students may not turn in coursework for evaluation after the last day of the scheduled final examination period

+150 Ambrose Circle SW, Calgary, AB T3H 0L5 T 403-410-2000 TF 800-461-1222 info@ambrose.edu ambrose.edu unless they have received permission for a course Extension from the Registrar's Office.
 Requests for course extensions or alternative examination time must be submitted to the Registrar's Office by the deadline date; please consult the List of Important Dates.
 Course extensions are only granted for serious issues that arise "due to circumstances beyond the student's control."